Principle 4: Māori health

 - you and your whānau are invited to share your knowledge of your child and suggestions for their care, to ask the questions you want and need to ask, and to help identify the goals for your child or young person's care

-- you and your whānau participate actively in all of their child's care and become full members of the care teams
+- you and your whānau participate actively in all of your child's care and become full members of the care teams

 - you and your whānau are supported to allow increasing confidentiality between your child and their health professionals as your child matures